Workstations

 The 1980s saw an explosion in computing manufacturers.
 The components for building a cheap computer cost only a few hundred pounds, and the demand grew considerably.

 The PERQ was one of the early graphical workstations.
 It was designed by Three Rivers Computer Corporation, named after the confluence of rivers in Pittsburgh, where the company’s founders had previously been employed at Carnegie Mellon University.
-International Computers Limited (ICL), a British company founded in 1968, handled European distribution and some of the manufacturing.
+International Computers Limited (ICL), a British company formed by the merger of many existing British companies, handled European distribution and some of the manufacturing.

 The PERQ was built in an era when the Pascal programming language was popular.
 Pascal is a member of the ALGOL family.
 It was designed as a simplified and slightly extended version of ALGOL for teaching, but became popular in industry since it large numbers of students graduated knowing it.